fmoor/edgedb-docs/doc/edgeql/statements/for.rst

-Typically a simple iteration over set elements is used in conjunction with an Insert_ or an Update_ statement.
-This mode is less useful with a Select_ expression since a ``FILTER`` may accomplish the same end result.
+Typically a simple iteration over set elements is used in conjunction with an :eql:stmt:`INSERT` or an :eql:stmt:`UPDATE` statement.
+This mode is less useful with a :eql:stmt:`SELECT` expression since a ``FILTER`` may accomplish the same end result.

 ..
 NOTE::